dlbewley/guifreelife-src/content/blog/Open-Virtual-Networking-with-OpenShift-Virtualization.md

  -->

-# Kubernetes Resource Management is API First
+# Kubernetes Resource Management is API-First

 All resources are managed by [APIs in Kubernetes][2].
 This may be a new concept to some, but it is a great advantage over traditional infrastructure.
 These APIs can be driven by the web console, by the command line, or application of resources via GitOps.
 The interface to these APIs are mediated by Resource Definitions.